 Online to offline – the sales model

-According to a 2014 Accenture report, 64 per cent of surveyed consumers use the Internet to learn about products before they buy.
-An Australian Consumer and Competition Commission report (2014) into comparator sites say that for “comparator website operators, call centres act as the primary consumer engagement and sales channel.”
+According to a 2014 Accenture report, 64 percent of surveyed consumers use the Internet to learn about products before they buy.
+An Australian Consumer and Competition Commission report (2014) into comparator sites say that for “comparator website operators, call centers act as the primary consumer engagement and sales channel.”

 In the ACCC report, it states:

 “Many comparator website operators reported that their call centre staff is paid the same commission per sale, independent of which product they recommend, and call centre staff are not informed of the commissions that the comparator website operator receives from the various service providers.
 While this approach may remove the risk of call centre staff being incentivised to promote products that would generate higher commission for them, the potential for high-pressure sales tactics to be used to secure a sale still remains.”

 If they send an email, it’s easier to change your mind and go with someone else.
 Calling someone makes it harder to say no, especially if they can sign you up on the spot.